OfficeDev/office-js-docs-pr/docs/develop/asynchronous-programming-in-office-add-ins.md

 Replace the *BindingObjectAsyncMethod* placeholder with a call to any of the four `Binding` object methods supported by the promise object: `getDataAsync`, `setDataAsync`, `addHandlerAsync`, or `removeHandlerAsync`.
 Calls to these methods don't support additional promises.
 You must call them using the [nested callback function pattern](#asynchronous-programming-using-nested-callback-functions).

-After a `Binding` object promise is fulfilled, it can be reused in the chained method call as if it were a binding (the add-in Configure your Office Add-in to use a shared runtime won't asynchronously retry fulfilling the promise).
-If the `Binding` object promise can't be fulfilled, the add-in Configure your Office Add-in to use a shared runtime will try again to access the binding object the next time one of its asynchronous methods is invoked.
+After a `Binding` object promise is fulfilled, it can be reused in the chained method call as if it were a binding (the add-in runtime won't asynchronously retry fulfilling the promise).
+If the `Binding` object promise can't be fulfilled, the add-in runtime will try again to access the binding object the next time one of its asynchronous methods is invoked.

 The following code example uses the `select` function to retrieve a binding with the `id` "`cities`" from the `Bindings` collection, and then calls the [addHandlerAsync](/javascript/api/office/office.binding#office-office-binding-addhandlerasync-member(1)) method to add an event handler for the [dataChanged](/javascript/api/office/office.bindingdatachangedeventargs) event of the binding.